ndd21/PHYS281/docs/demo-anaconda.md

     conda activate awesome_project
     ```

-    The @(command prompt) should now start with the name of the environment in brackets, e.g.,
+    The [command prompt](glossary.md#command-prompt) should now start with the name of the environment in brackets, e.g.,
     `(awesome_project)`.
 If you start a [Python terminal session](demo-python-terminal.md)
     it will use the version of Python installed in that environment and have access to that
     environment's packages.